 Non Discrimination and Languages: Lifestyle Eye Center complies with applicable Federal civil rights laws and does not discriminate on the basis of race, color, national origin, age, disability, or sex.
 If you speak one of the 15 most common languages in the State of Washington, language assistance services, free of charge, are available to you.
 Please call our office to make arrangements.

-Making Appointments: To schedule an appointment please call our office during office hours and we will work with you to find an appointment time that meets your needs.
-If you are a new patient we will have additional questions that will help prepare our medical staff for your visit.
+Making Appointments: To schedule an appointment, please call our office during office hours, and we will work with you to find an appointment time that meets your needs.
+If you are a new patient, we will have additional questions that will help prepare our medical staff for your visit.
 Please give us at least 24 hours’ notice if you are unable to keep your scheduled appointment time and need to reschedule.

 Urgent and emergency cases will be given prompt appointments to the best of our abilities.

-In case of emergency please visit your nearest emergency room or call 9-1-1.
+In case of emergency, please visit your nearest emergency room or call 9-1-1.

 On Arrival: Upon arrival for your appointment, please present your photo ID and insurance cards to our receptionists as you get checked in.
-To protect your privacy and identity we will require this at each appointment.
+To protect your privacy and identity, we will require this at each appointment.

-Eye Dilation: Dilation is routine in most of our new patient comprehensive exams and it is also done at other times, such as for annual exams or some certain cases as needed (if you are unsure if your follow-up exam will include dilation, feel free to ask us).
-It is essential that we do a thorough dilated exam in order to properly diagnose and treat.
+Eye Dilation: Dilation is routine in most of our new patient comprehensive exams, and it is also done at other times, such as for annual exams or some certain cases as needed (if you are unsure if your follow-up exam will include dilation, feel free to ask us).
+It is essential that we do a thorough dilated exam to accurately diagnose and treat.
 A medical assistant will use eye drops that will take 15-30 minutes to fully dilate your pupils, which will prepare your eyes for the doctor to do a complete exam.
 Dilation can cause blurred vision and light sensitivity, lasting 2-6 hours.
 For your safety, we recommend arranging transportation so someone else can drive you home after your visit.